digris/doc-openbroadcast-platform/source/application/library/index.rst

 Tracks
 **********

-A track is the way a recording appears in a particular :ref:`release <release>` or, more exactly, in a particular tracklist.
+A track is the way a recording appears on a particular :ref:`release <release>` or, more exactly, on a particular tracklist.
-Every track has a title and is credited to one or more artists.
+Every track has a title and is credited to one or more :ref:`artist(s) <artist>`.
 *(From the Musicbrainz article* |mb-track|_ *, which is released under the* |mb-license|_ *).*

 .. |mb-track| replace:: *Track*